Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 Major city road closures will be in place before the Vivid Sydney lights switch on each night.
 Extensive parking restrictions will also be in place, making street parking very limited, so it’s best to leave the car at home.

 The best way to travel between Vivid Sydney precincts is by public transport.
 Avoid traffic delays and catch one of the many extra transport services.
-Extra bus, train and ferry services will be running throughout the festival.
+Extra bus, train, metro and light rail, ferry services will be running throughout the festival.
 Just be prepared that it will be super busy on weekends.
 We visited on a weekend a few years ago year, and the trains and train stations were packed.
 Hold on to your kids!

 Buses to and from the city will be diverting and using different stops while event road closures are in place.
 Check signs at bus stops for alternative stop locations and use the Trip Planner before you travel.